Planning and Development

 Zoning ensures that specific types of land use (commercial/residential) occur in appropriate areas, and that the use on any property does not conflict with land uses on surrounding properties.

-To view a specific section of the Zoning Bylaw, select one of the links shown below to link to the page for that topic.
+To view a specific section of the Zoning Bylaw No. 3166, 2017, select one of the links shown below to link to the page for that topic.

 Zoning maps show the zoning category for every property in Duncan and the zoning bylaw contains development regulations for each zoning category.
-You can review both online or at the City’s Planning & Development Services Department at City Hall.
+You can review the Zoning Map online or at the City’s Planning & Development Services Department at City Hall.

 Zoning Bylaw Amendments (Rezoning)